 Elinor Answers Your FAQ

-Dear Friends and Followers: I’ve been writing my regular blog since October 2013.
-Since then, I’ve published two novels and one non-fiction anthology, and appeared at almost 200 book events!
+Dear Friends and Followers: I’ve been writing my regular monthly newsletter since 2013.
+Since then, I’ve published two novels and one non-fiction anthology, written dozens of newsletters, and appeared at almost 200 book events!
 Here are the answers to my most Frequently Asked Questions.

 * * * * *